grandtheft-spaceship/angular_rails_udemy/notes.md

 * We can set up a global stylesheet, but can override specific styling with document-specific stylesheets

 ## How to Override the Default Bootstrap 4 Navigation Styles

+## Adding Styles to an Angular 2 Form